CSCfi/csc-user-guide/docs/cloud/rahti4/tutorials/docker_hub_manual_caching.md

 It is possible to manually cache images in Rahti.
 This could be useful to remove an external dependency or improve performance.

-The process is simple, go to RAHTI_URL, there you must take the follwowing
+The process is simple, go to <https://landing.2.rahti.csc.fi/>, there you must take the follwowing
 actions:

 1. In administrator role, open ImageStreams page under Builds.
 Click "Create ImageStream" button on